 I realized long ago that I really am an oddity with my shopping.
 But that’s OK, I shop with eagle eyes, scouring the aisles and 95% of the time, I won’t touch an item unless it’s on sale or marked down.
 The exception to that rule would be some store brand items and a few choice items at Sam’s Club. 🙂 (I don’t stock up on many things at Sam’s because I still find better deals at the more expensive stores by matching the sales flier with my coupons.

 Encouraging you to pare down your grocery budget is a goal, but based on personalities, lifestyles and even proximity to stores, all of us will develop a system just a bit differently.
 And that is OK.
 Don’t feel pressure to follow one person’s exact way…(like mine).
 Some of you may shop once a month with one huge grocery shopping day like my friend, Kate.
-Others may shop at the commissary and Aldi’s, always use cash, like my friend Toni, and that works perfectly for their family.
+Others may shop at the commissary and Aldi’s (my fave), always use cash, like my friend Toni, and that works perfectly for their family.
 The purpose is to develop a system that works for your family, but you MUST start…somewhere.
 No more excuses for why it won’t work.

 Remember that “Nothing is dynamic until it becomes specific.”
 (This coming from the mom who still struggles with morning routines. :))